kfatehi/bait/README.md

 You can use any datastore you want that is supported in [Moneta](https://github.com/minad/moneta)

-By default, bait will store the data as YAML files in `~/bait`
+By default, bait will store the data as YAML files in `~/.bait`

-# Functional Overview
+# Features

+## List-Of-Scripts Configuration

+After you `bait init` you will see how this works

 ## Github Webhook Support

 bait provides a Sinatra endpoint for the github push event webhook.

-When the repo is cloned, an bait executes a file relative to your project.
-This file must exist in order to use bait: `.bait/test.sh`
+It will clone and run the list of scripts automatically

 ## SimpleCov Support